David loves to share his passion for gardening and help others delight in the wonders of growing and caring for incredible plants.

 Additional Soil Conditioners

-The different components mentioned above is only a little of what can be used in bonsai.
+The different components mentioned above are only a few of what can be used in bonsai.
 There are various other soil conditioners and soil aggregates that can be used in mixing your own bonsai mix.
-The important factor to know is will your addition provide the three goods:
+Regardless of what you use, the three most important qualities to look for are:

 - good aeration